 Cam was standing at the bench making a cup of tea, he was calm and methodical in his actions which was a contrast to my quick beating heart.

 “Maya just lifted me off the ground.”
 I said incredulously.

-Perched on the red cosco kitchen stool Maya began to tell me an account, in animated fashion about a dream she had last night.
+Perched on the red kitchen stool Maya began to speak in animated fashion about a dream she had last night.
 I could not remember my dream when she asked, but she was very glad to share her subconscious recollections.

 “Did you have a dream last night Mum?
 I had a dream last night.”
 She said gleefully.

 “Are you sure?”
 I asked in a skeptical tone.